 Most students in this program should plan to concentrate their investigations in either Immunology and Microbial Sciences or Cancer Biology.
 Not only are these fields in which the emerging specialization of molecular epidemiology will play an increasingly important role, but they are also areas in which both the DGP and the PPH have noted faculty strength.
 Students may concentrate in other areas of PhD studies that lend themselves to investigations in population-based problems, but only with program approval.

 Students entering the combined degree program are provided a full stipend and tuition coverage for both the PhD and MPH classes.
-Students should complete all DGP and MPH course work within the first 12 quarters.
-Students in the combined program should expect to graduate on time with their DGP classmates in approximately five-and-a-half years.
+Students usually complete all DGP and MPH course work within the first 12 quarters.
+Students in the dual degree program should expect to graduate on time with their DGP classmates in approximately six years.

 The DGP will admit two to four students each year to the dual-degree program.
-The admissions committee will make an initial determination of an applicant's competitiveness based on the application materials.
+The admissions committees for both the DGP and the PPH will make an initial determination of an applicant's competitiveness based on the application materials.
+Selected applicants will be interviewed in person by both programs.
+Applicants not admitted to the dual degree program may in some cases be offered admission for the PhD alone.

-The program requires a total of eight graduate-level courses for this program.
+The PhD program requires a total of eight graduate-level courses.
 To fulfill this requirement, PhD/MPH students will take a minimum of six DGP courses, including the four core curriculum courses and appropriate electives.
 The DGP will give credit for up to two MPH courses to complete the required eight classes.